 Toddlers can lose fluids through several ways, thus resulting in dehydration:

-1. Diarrhea is the leading cause of water loss among toddlers (1).
+- Diarrhea in toddlers is the leading cause of water loss (1).
 The condition arises due to loose stools caused by viral, bacterial, or parasitic infection, and even food allergy.
 The condition causes rapid water loss from the toddler’s body, thus, leading to dehydration.

-1. High heat and humidity lead to excessive sweating, which can lead to heat exhaustion, dehydration, and sunstroke.
+- High heat and humidity can cause excessive sweating in toddlers and lead to heat exhaustion, dehydration, and sunstroke.
 Toddlers who play a lot in the outdoors can be prone to this form of dehydration.
 Furthermore, a Centers for Disease Control and Prevention (CDC) report reveals that children aged two to five typically consume just 13 ounces of water daily; this insufficient water intake may increase the risk of dehydration in toddlers.
 Your toddler may not be able to tell you about dehydration but their body gives you enough signals.

 What Are The Signs Of Dehydration?